Solana Priority Fees Guide: How to Never Get a Dropped Transaction (2026)

 Jito tips are structured as a separate transfer instruction within your transaction.
 If the transaction fails during simulation (before landing on-chain), no tip is paid.
 If the transaction lands on-chain but a subsequent instruction fails, behavior depends on the implementation — most trading bots structure the tip as the last instruction so it only executes if the swap succeeds.

 Solana priority fees are dramatically lower.
 A high-priority Solana transaction might cost 0.01-0.05 SOL ($1-5).
 An equivalent priority transaction on Ethereum during congestion can cost 0.1-1 ETH ($200-2000).
 Even during extreme Solana congestion, fees rarely exceed 0.5 SOL.
 The low absolute cost means you should generally err on the side of paying more rather than less.
+For the auction-based alternative to priority fees, see our Jito bundles explained; for detecting the activity that drives fee spikes in the first place, see Solana mempool monitoring.

 Solana has been exploring local fee markets, where fees are determined per-account rather than globally.
 This means congestion on one popular program (like a token launch on Pump.fun) would not affect fees for unrelated transactions.
 This change would reduce the need for high priority fees during isolated congestion events, but the general principle of higher fees for higher priority will remain.